MicrosoftDocs/SupportArticles-docs/Outlook/Client/authentication/password-prompt-at-every-start-or-cannot-create-profile.md

 DWORD: UseOnlineContent
 Value:

-0  - Do not allow user to access Office resources on the Internet (check box is cleared and unavailable).
+0  - Don't allow user to access Office resources on the Internet (check box is cleared and unavailable).
 1  - Allows the user to opt in to access of Office resources on the Internet (check box is cleared).
 2  - (Default) Allows the user to access Office resources on the Internet (check box is selected).